martinpetkovski/ImQuick/README.md

 2. (Optional) Call `ImQuick::Initialize()` after creating the context to initialize the render functions for the basic C++ types.
 3. Initialize all windows by calling `ImQuick::InitializeWindow("WINDOW NAME", "WINDOW CATEGORY")`
 4. (Optional) You can register a custom rendering function by calling `ImQuick::RegisterFunction<TYPE>(std::bind<YourTYPERenderingFunction, std::placeholders::_1, std::placeholders::_2)`.
 You can register a rendering function of any type.
 5. You can then register an existing property by calling `ImQuick::RegisterProperty<TYPE>("PROPERTY LABEL", &propertyVariableOfTYPE, "WINDOW NAME")`.
 Or you can create a new property using `ImQuick::RegisterProperty<TYPE>("PROPERTY LABEL", "WINDOW NAME")`.
-You can get any property value by calling `ImQuick::GetProperty<TYPE>("PROPERTY LABEL")`.
+You can get any property value by calling `ImQuick::GetPropertyValue<TYPE>("PROPERTY LABEL")`.
 6. Call `ImQuick::DestroyContext()` before calling `ImGui::DestroyContext()`.
 ### Inside the Render loop
 1. Call `ImQuick::Render()` **before** calling `ImGui::Render()`.